Skip to main content

 Before you send a cross-border EU invoice, confirm you have the information needed to support your intended treatment.
 If treatment is unclear, pause and escalate instead of guessing.
 For complex cross-border VAT treatment, VAT Cross-border Rulings (CBR) can provide an advance ruling in a participating EU country where you are VAT-registered.

 Track location and evidence continuously, not from memory at year-end.
 Keep dated records such as travel confirmations, entry records, leases, coworking bills, and contracts tied to where work is managed or delivered.
-Keep jurisdiction tests in your internal checklist as Add current threshold after verification until confirmed for your facts.
+Keep jurisdiction tests in your internal checklist, with current rules pending official or advisor verification for your facts.

 Maintain a complete register of non-home bank or payment accounts, wallets, and stored-value balances you control or can access for the business.
 Update it monthly with owner, country, institution, open date, and statement location.
-Keep reporting triggers as Add current threshold after verification until current rules are confirmed.
+Keep reporting triggers in the register, with current thresholds pending official verification until current rules are confirmed.

 OSS and the cross-border SME scheme solve different problems, so keep them separate.
 If you may qualify for the cross-border SME scheme, check three practical points: Union turnover within EUR 100 000, prior notification in your MSEST, and EX-number confirmation before applying the exemption.
 The process target is 35 working days after notification receipt, but it can take longer when anti-evasion checks apply.